Lyrics for You Can Make Him Like You as interpreted by kemekongka

 It only gets inconvenient

-When you want to get high alone
+When you wanna get high alone

-You don't have to go to the right kind of schools
+You don't have to go to the right kind of schools,

 Let your boyfriend come from the right kind of school